 Water supply and sanitation

-Access to clean drinking water and sanitary facilities is vital for a healthy life.
+Access to clean drinking water and adequate sanitary facilities is vital for a healthy life.
 Simple hygiene measures can prevent many diseases.
-Between 1990 and 2015, the ratio of the world population with access to improved drinking water supply rose from 76% in 1990 to 91%.
-Access to improved sanitary facilities increased from 54% to 68%.
-However, over 80% of wastewater are still discharged untreated into rivers, lakes and oceans.
+Between 2000 and 2017, the ratio of the world population with access to safely managed drinking water supply rose from 61% to 71%.
+Access to safely managed sanitary facilities increased from 28% to 45%.
+Over 80% of wastewater are still discharged untreated into rivers, lakes and oceans.
 Due to a lack of sewage systems, drinking water supply is contaminated.
-About 2.1 billion people remain without safe access to clean drinking water.
+About 580 million people remain without improved access to clean drinking water.